 Still image of Helge Rognstad taken from the TELEGRAM music video with The Halloween Project (Manny Charlton 80th birthday tribute).

 As we were approaching Manny Charlton's 80th birthday (25 July 2021), I already had in my mind to do a tribute to Manny.
-So, after hearing The Halloween Project's fantastic "Masters of it all" debut from 2019, I asked Odd Gunnar if he was interested in doing something together, and it was this idea that subsequently ended up being picked for distribution by Cargo Records Ltd.
+So, after hearing The Halloween Project's fantastic "Masters of it all" debut from 2019, I asked Odd Gunnar if he was interested in doing something together, and it was this idea that subsequently ended up in the two single releases in 2021.

 Guitarist Odd Gunnar Nergård is a founding member of The Halloween Project, a band that morphed into "Loud and Proud" (named after the Nazareth album from 1973).

 Odd Gunnar Nergård also started a Nazareth tribute band called "Razamanaz" in the 1990's which featured notable Norwegian vocalist Knut Erik Østgård (Return), before re-forming Halloween as "The Halloween Project" in 2019.